-ERP Implementations Struggle: Why Do ERP Project Fails and How to Avoid Failures
+ERP Implementations Struggle: Why Do Project Fails and How to Avoid Failures?

 “Unrealistic expectation is one of the root causes of why so many companies struggle in the ERP implementation and digital transformation endeavours.”
 Based on released articles and studies commissioned by software vendors or industry analyst paid by software vendors about mid-sizes companies, digital transformation have significantly helped SMB determine failure rates and success rates of a project in different conditions.